IA

 Why did my house value go up when I didn’t fix it up?

-Making physical changes to a property can increase the value of that individual property, but in re-valuation years, the market is often the most common reason for an increase.
-The sales information from a jurisdiction indicates what trends occurred in the market as a whole.
-The assessor is required to assess properties at market value, so if the market indicates that housing prices have increased, it is likely most properties will increase regardless of whether improvements have been made.
+Making physical changes to a property can increase the value of that individual property, but if you made no improvements, the market is likely the only reason for your change in value.
+The assessor is required to assess properties at market value, so if the market indicates housing prices have increased, it is likely most properties will increase regardless of whether or not improvements have been made.

 Why did my house go up more than my neighbor/relative’s house?